HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 # Classification for PyTorch
 This folder contains scripts to train ResNet50, ResNet152, ResNeXt101, MobileNetV2 & GoogLeNet models on Habana Gaudi device to achieve state-of-the-art accuracy.
+It also contains the scripts to run inference on ResNet50 and ResNeXt101 models on Habana Gaudi device.
 To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 For more information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).